 - Keep backup copies of your files in more than one location (such as your Y: drive)

 - Never open e-mails containing attachments that you did not expect to receive.

-You should also keep Java and Adobe Flash Player up-to-date with these links:
+Please keep browser-based add-ons such as Java (if installed) and Adobe Flash Player up-to-date with these links:

 What is phishing?

 Phishing (pronounced 'fishing') is a way of obtaining personal information via fraudulent emails and, less commonly, phone contact.

 An email is sent to a large number of people in the hope that some of them will be duped into supplying personal information, such as the password for your Royal Holloway CampusConnect login or bank details.

 What do the emails look like / what do they ask for?